dgraph-io/dgraph/wiki/content/mutations/delete.md

   }
 }
 ```

+## Wildcard delete

+In many cases you will need to delete not just individual predicates, but all predicates that match a wildcard
+`(*)` search.
+To prevent unintended data loss, wildcard delete mutations delete only typed data within
+a node.
+For more information on how to set the type information for a node, see [Setting the type of a node](https://dgraph.io/docs/query-language/type-system/#setting-the-type-of-a-node).

 For a particular node `N`, all data for predicate `P` (and corresponding indexing) is removed with the pattern `S P *`.